Madak1/2DPASS-MOS/README.md

 ## Results

-The predictions of our method can be find in the "results" folder.
+The predictions of our method can be find in the "results" folder. <br/>
+Our models with the scores below can be find by this [link](https://drive.google.com/file/d/1tMjdOmH_n_-v8veDHHj9d0ScnDbzBzAG).

 #### Comparison